Bishop Visitor Logo

 Fall Colors in Bishop’s Big Backyard

-Congratulations!
+Welcome!
 This fall color guide will help you discover and monitor elusive and overlooked fall colors in the Eastern Sierra quickly and easily.
 Many visitors read the information below and tell us they benefit greatly from it.
 Like other fall leaf peepers, you can benefit as well.

 Basically, botanical experts will tell you that fall colors are difficult to predict any given year.
 Much depends on how low temperatures drop in the high country.
 Aspens have a biological clock geared toward day length and nighttime temperature.
 Typically, with the weather getting warmer, it seems that fall colors in the high country now begin in early September, maybe a bit earlier.
 Generally, the first week or two of October is a good bet to come up for high country colors but there are no guarantees with nature.